Sidm9/timezoneAPI/README.md

 > py -3 -m venv venv

-If you needed to install virtualenv because you are using Python 2, use the following command instead:
+If you needed to install virtualenv because you are using **Python 2**, use the following command instead:

 > python2 -m virtualenv venv

 ### On Windows (Python 2):